atompie/framework/README.md

  * Dependency injection should be simple.
  * Framework should understand that it does not matter how the data is provided to the application, whether it is JSON, url param, CLI param or XML it should always be declared the same way.
-No need for other configuration for different interfaces.
+No need for another configuration for different interfaces.
  * Globals such as request, config, env variables should not be mutable.
  * Session should not be accessible inside the application, only some variables should be declared as stateful and saved into session automatically.